Rattlesnake Island (Lake Erie): Modern history

+Most of the members travel to the island to take advantage of the private facilities.
+In recent years, a second marina was added to the island.

-The summer staff, mostly from Eastern Europe, numbers around 25 and there are separate dorms for the men and women working there.
+The summer staff, mostly from Eastern Europe, numbers around 25 and there are separate dorms for the employees working there.
 There is also a year-round caretaker and chef.
 The island's workers are trained to recognize each of the members and their families both by appearance and by the yacht they come in on.
 Any non-members will immediately be turned away by armed security guards in one of the island's two boats before the intruders even have time to dock.
 Because of the secrecy behind the island, many rumors and myths have arisen, including a rumor that criminal organizations use the island as a place to relax.
 With the tight security, the best place to view the island is atop the Perry Monument on Put-in-Bay.

 In order to join the Island Club, one of the current members must quit, and the potential member must receive recommendations from at least two of the island's current members.
 The cost to join is estimated to be between $90,000 and $200,000 initially, as well as a monthly maintenance fee.

-The reported population as of the 2000 census was only 2 persons.
+The reported population as of the 2020 census was approximately 1 person.

 Rattlesnake Island local post

 The island operated the only USPS-sanctioned local post in the United States.

 For many years, service was provided by way of a Ford Tri-motor which shuttled mail between the island and the mainland.
 From 1966 to 1989, USPS mail was routed by way of Port Clinton, Ohio.
-It was restarted in 2005 and ran till 2010 by the founder Dr. James Frackelton until passed away 11-30-2012.
+It was restarted in 2005 and ran till 2010 by the founder Dr. James Frackelton until he died on 11-30-2012.
 Outgoing mail from the island entered the USPS mail stream by way of Sandusky, Ohio.
-The RILP lay dormant until life long Port Clinton resident, Dave Gill relaunched the local post with the first new issue on 11-10-2022 of Commercial Vessels servicing the Lake Erie Islands.
-The next issue "Battle of Lake Erie" is scheduled for 9-10-2023, the 210 year anniversary of the battle.
+The RILP lay dormant until life-long Port Clinton resident Dave Gill relaunched the local post with the first new issue on 11-10-2022 of Commercial Vessels servicing the Lake Erie Islands.
+The next issue "Battle of Lake Erie" is scheduled for 9-10-2023, the 210-year anniversary of the battle.
 Griffing Flying Services has the RILP contract and is back in Port Clinton, Ohio at the same location as the 1966-1989 local post mail was serviced by Island Airlines.